piedoom/doomy.org/content/2024-09-08-bevys-fourth-birthday/index.md

 }
 ```

-If, in a particular file, components were completely unused, while events were used heavily, we could instead `use crate::prelude::event::*`.
+If, in a particular file, components were completely unused, while events were used heavily, we could instead write `use crate::prelude::event::*`.
 This flexibility is worth the extra characters, and at the very least neatly separates our ever-growing list of types available in the game's prelude.

-> While we're crossing into subjective territory, I just *like* namespacing by modules instead of adding extra info to the actual type name.
+> While we're crossing into subjective territory, I *like* namespacing by modules instead of adding extra info to the actual type name.
 That's what modules are there for to begin with, right?
 I *like* writing `event::Equip` instead of `Equip`, even if it weren't required due to aliasing another type in the prelude.

 ## Projects

 Outside of a few projects, I've rarely pushed a project to a "complete" playable state.
 I'm okay with that!
 I work on the product team of a tech company.
-It's kind of nice to just start creating without a clear goal.
+It's kind of nice to start creating without a clear goal.
 Ideating, finding creative solutions to problems, then promptly deleting those creative solutions because you move in a new direction isn't a good way to develop games, but it's a great way to learn.

 Let's peruse the few dozen gibberish-named private repositories of ideas stashed on my GitH*b.